avital-vonage/blog/qualocity/blog.md

 ## The Layers

-Through research and trial and error, we created the process described in this diagram, which was made up of three multi dimensional layers:
+Through research and experimentation, we created the process presented here, which is made up of three multi dimensional layers:

 ![quality layers](./images/quality.png)

 ### Coding discipline